Myositis ossificans can occur as a complication of not treating a contusion correctly and nvolves a small growth of bone within the muscle.

 Myositis ossificans symptoms

 Myositis ossificans develops some time after a contusion or blow to a muscle usually in the thigh.
 Symptoms of Myositis ossificans include pain in the muscle particularly during exercise.
 The athlete will have a restricted range of movement in the leg and a hard lump may be felt deep in the muscle.
 An X-ray can confirm the diagnosis and show bone growth.

 What is Myositis Ossificans?

-If you have a bad muscle strain or contusion (dead leg) and it is neglected then you could be unlucky enough to get Myositis Ossificans.
-It is usually as a result of impact which causes damage to the sheath that surrounds a bone (periostium) as well as to the muscle.
+If a bad muscle strain or contusion is neglected then it is possible myositis ossificans can occur.
+It is usually as a result of impact which causes damage to the sheath that surrounds a bone called the periostium as well as to the muscle.

 Myositis ossificans treatment

 If you suspect you have myositis ossificans then seek professional advice from a sports injury specialist or doctor as soon as possible.
 They will advice conservative treatment initially which will include rest, possible immobilization of the affected limb for 3 or 4 weeks.
 This may give time for the body to reabsorb the calcification.